PeepalFarm/peepalfarm.github.io/markdown/rules.md

 * Please don't leave your belongings around the farm or anywhere outside your room.
 We have trained the dogs to pick things up but we haven't taught them not to shred them!

-* If for any reason things are not working out, we reserve the right to ask you to leave on 24 hours notice.

-* Do not - DO NOT - feed the animals.
+* Do not feed the animals.
 Many of them are on special diets or have dietary restrictions that can kill them.
-Did I mention do not feed the animals?
 For those folks helping with treatments, do not take initiative and give medications.
 ALWAYS ask first!

 * Please inform us before taking dogs on a walk.
 If we notice someone is missing it will send us into “search mode”.
-This is not fun for anyone.

 * Please do not stream videos or music on the wifi and disable all auto updates on your devices.
 We have limited data, so show you care and share!

 * Be respectful of others in the community.
 This means maintaining moderate quiet in work hours and generally think about how your behavior impacts the people around you.
 Quiet hours are before 7:00 am, and after 9:00 pm.

 * Be respectful of our space and our building.
-A lot of work goes into making a place!
-Don’t carve you and your love bug’s initials on a tree, step on the landscaping work, or damage the house or furniture.
-Please be gentle with things!
+A lot of work goes into making a place, so please be gentle with things!

 * If you are going in or out of dog area make sure the first gate is latched behind you before opening the next one.
-One of the dogs for adoption has it in for the house puppies and she is faster than us.

 * Please be respectful of local custom.
-Particularly for women and femme folks (sorry, I know it sucks) but also for men, this means how you dress is a reflection on you, every other person that will work here in the future, and the residents who live here.
+Particularly for women and femme folks but also for men, this means how you dress is a reflection on you, every other person that will work here in the future, and the residents who live here.
 Our actions don’t live in a bubble.

 Be mindful that sleeveless shirts, short shorts (above the knee), low cut shirts, and tight or see-through clothing are considered risque to our neighbors.
 For your safety, the safety of others, and respect for our neighbors please dress conservatively.
+If you do not respect this rule after being informed you will be asked to leave.

 * Breaks during work are of course permitted, but please do not stop to chat on the phone, use your laptop, take frequent smoke breaks, or go upstairs in work hours (unless as part of your task).

 * Please arrive at the farm before 7 pm.
 If you cannot make it to the farm by 7pm, plan ahead to stay in a hotel.
+This includes on your day off.

 * Remember that we are here to alleviate the suffering of others.
 This is our philosophy.
 Every action should be done with that in mind.